How to Pay Off $20,000 in Credit Card Debt

 If you owe $20,000 and make a 3% payment a month — $600 — it would take 45 months to pay that off and you’d accrue $6,707 in interest.

 If your minimum payment is 2%, or $400, you’d rack up $13,403 in interest.

 Paying $274, or close to 1%, the standard minimum on some cards means you would accumulate $61,488 in interest and it would take you 298 months to pay it off.

 You don’t even want to know what a 29% interest rate would cost at those minimum payments.

 Develop a Debt-Payoff Strategy

 A great place to start is nonprofit credit counseling.
-Credit counselors can take a look a your financial situation during a free 20-40 session and recommend a debt relief solution that suits you.
-That could be a debt management program or any of the other strategies on this list.
+Credit counselors can take a look at your financial situation during a free 20-40 minute session and recommend a debt relief solution that suits you.
+That could be a debt management plan or any of the other strategies on this list.

-Under a debt management plan, you enroll in a structured program offered by a nonprofit credit counseling agency.
-Your payments are consolidated, and creditors often offer lower interest rates.
-So instead of making a bunch of payments each month for your credit card problem, you make only one.
-And it’s at a lower interest rate, which saves you a lot of money.
+Under a debt management plan, you enroll in a structured program offered by a nonprofit credit counseling agency like InCharge Debt Solutions.
+Your payments are consolidated, and creditors agree to reduce interest rates to an affordable rate.
+Instead of making a bunch of payments each month for your credit card problem, you make only one to the agency.
+The lower interest rate saves you a lot of money.
 Credit counselors from the agency also help you set up a budget and will guide you through the program, which typically takes three to five years to complete and comes with a small fee.